 Each of the recommendations included here is available to view in the UK.

-Summing up an entire national cinema in just 10 titles is a fool’s errand, of course, and this list is no more definitive than the BFI’s Masterpieces of Polish Cinema season – not least because, for the sake of convenience, all these films are available on English-friendly DVD releases on UK labels.
+Summing up an entire national cinema in just 10 titles is a fool’s errand, of course, and this list is not definitive – not least because, for the sake of convenience, all these films are available on English-friendly DVD releases on UK labels.
 But there’s much more out there to explore: in addition to the ever-expanding annual Kinoteka Polish Film Festival and enterprising UK-based distributors such as Project London (which has been playing new Polish films on the Cineworld circuit), there’s the handy fact that DVDs on Polish labels are more likely to have English subtitles than otherwise.